colemanbroad/progen/notes.md

 Does each piece return a Program, or are there other types of pieces that *only* set context?
 E.g. imagine taking the product between Pieces that return state, pieces that control the set of available fragments, and pieces that control wiring.
 Are these all independent?

+# Annoyances with work setup

+nixos: The default version of Delve is TOO OLD and doesn't work right with my Go version.
+Maybe I can just `go install` it?